Tuesday October 08, 2019

 Is “Won Ton Ton: The Dog Who Saved Hollywood” the worst movie ever made?

 It’s a heartless film.
 Every human being in it is worthless.
 Women want stardom, and will do whatever to get it; men want power and women, and will do whatever to get both.
 Near-rape scenes are treated lightly, as are two instances of near-child porn.
 We get jokes at the expense of the Chinese, Eskimos and “faggots.”
 Stepin Fetchit makes a cameo as a tap-dancing butler.
-I’d say the thing is racist and homophobic—it is, of course—but the greater insult is to the whole of humanity.
+Yes, it's racist and homophobic, but the greater insult is to the whole of humanity.
 It insults and condemns us all.

-It’s 1923 and Estie del Ruth (Kahn) is a starving actress in silent-era Hollywood.
-She doesn’t even have enough money for the bus to go to a studio for an interview with a director, so she hitchhikes in the manner of Claudette Colbert in “It Happened One Night”—by lifting her skirt.
+It’s 1923 and Estie del Ruth (Kahn) is a starving actress in silent-era Hollywood who doesn’t even have enough money for the bus to go to a studio for an interview with a director.
+Instead, she hitchhikes in the manner of Claudette Colbert in “It Happened One Night”—by lifting her skirt.
 Except, since it’s Winner, and filmed in the 1970s, she’s much less discreet.
-Full thigh.
 One car screeches to a halt but he’s rear-ended by the guy behind him, who is rear-ended by ... etc. Four-car pileup.
 And as the soundtrack gives us a Keystone-Comedyesque rag filtered through ’60s sex comedies, Kahn mugs, hides behind some garbage cans, and mugs some more, while the drivers, all dressed in white for some reason, fight each other.
 It’s supposed to be reminiscent of slapstick comedies, but it’s so poorly choreographed it’s just confusing.
-Kahn’s reactions are just confusing.
+Kahn’s reactions are just as confusing.
 Is she amused?
 Self-satisfied?
 What’s going on here?

 That’s when, from the garbage can she’s hiding behind, a German Shepherd—whom we’ve seen engineering an escape from a dog pound—rises and licks her nose.
-That’s our title character.
-And that’s their meet-cute.
+That’s their meet-cute.

 Except almost nothing about their relationship is cute.
 He loves her but she wants stardom.
 Does she even like the dog who does everything for her?
 It’s kind of sad.